Why are unpaid invoices showing on the Income & Expenditure Report?

 Example - explanation

-From a 'cash' point of view, this money may still be outstanding at the end of February, in which case the £100 you are owed will show on the 'Accounts receivable' line of your balance sheet.
-(You can view individual items owed by opening your balance sheet and clicking the 'Accounts receivable' line in the 'Current Assets' section.) - see screenshots 2 and 3 below.
+From a 'cash' point of view, this money may still be outstanding at the end of February, in which case the £210 you are owed will show on the 'Accounts receivable' line of your balance sheet (see screenshot 2 below).
+From within the balance sheet, you can view individual items owed by clicking the 'Accounts receivable' line in the 'Current Assets' section (see screenshots 2 and 3 below).

 At the point the customer pays, and this incoming amount is reconciled against the invoice, the balance sheet will automatically update.
-The 'Accounts receivable' line of your balance sheet will reduce by £100, to reflect that this money is no longer owed to you.
+The 'Accounts receivable' line of your balance sheet will reduce by £210, to reflect that this money is no longer owed to you (see screenshot 4 below).

 Example - screenshots